-Figure 1.4 compares the number of tests conducted against the number of deaths.
-Notably, data on the number of tests began to be documented from February 24, and thus, the figure's data commences from that date.
-TPD displayed an upward trend in both cohorts, with significantly higher values in Panel A groups compared to Panel B countries.
+Figure 1.4 compares the number of tests conducted and the number of deaths (again, starting from February 24, when data on numbers of tests began to be documented).
+TPD displayed an upward trend in both cohorts, but with significantly higher values in Panel A countries compared to Panel B countries.
 A plausible rationale may be found in Table 3, where it is evident that, although the number of tests in countries with higher infection counts increased somewhat more than in countries with lower infection counts, the sheer volume of deaths in the former group led to a more substantial increase in TPD.

-Figure 2: Characterization of pandemic response metrics during the period of the epidemic
+Figure 2: Changes in response metrics during the pandemic period

-Note: The figures present an analysis of pandemic impact metrics, specifically focusing on Restrictions, Public behavior, VIP, Dealing, Education, and Working arrangements, over the course of the epidemic's duration.
-The horizontal axis represents the timeline by dates.
-Solid black lines represent countries with low infection rates, whereas dashed lines are indicative of countries experiencing high infection rates.
+Note: Figures 2.1 to 2.6 present an analysis of six pandemic impact metrics in relation to restrictions, public behavior, VIP, dealing, education, and working arrangements over the course of the pandemic.
+The horizontal axis represents the timeline by date.
+Solid black lines represent countries with low infection rates, and dashed lines represent countries with high infection rates.

-Figures 2.1 to 2.6 provide a comprehensive analysis of the distinct responses and behaviors exhibited by both Panel A and Panel B countries during the observation period.
-Figure 2.1 offers insight into the average values of an index reflecting a spectrum of restrictions imposed, such as limitations on movement, lockdowns, quarantine measures, and constraints on incoming international tourists.
-Until early February, both groups experienced minimal restrictions, resulting in negligible disparity.
-Subsequently, governments began implementing measures to contain the virus.
-Panel A countries, with lower infection rates, enforced stringent restrictions, while Panel B countries, marked by higher infection rates, imposed milder restrictions, facilitating virus transmission.
-By mid-April, both groups reached a state of equilibrium, as indicated by horizontal lines on the chart.
+Figures 2.1 to 2.6 provide a comprehensive analysis of the distinct responses and behaviors exhibited by Panel A and Panel B countries during the period under study.
+Figure 2.1 offers insight into the average values of an index reflecting a spectrum of restrictions imposed: limitations on movement, lockdowns, quarantine measures, and constraints on incoming international tourists.
+Until early February, both groups of countries experienced minimal restrictions, resulting in negligible disparity.
+Subsequently, governments began implementing measures aimed at containing the virus.
+Panel A countries, with lower infection rates, enforced stringent restrictions, while Panel B countries, marked by higher infection rates, imposed milder restrictions, facilitating transmission of the virus.
+By mid-April, both groups had reached a state of equilibrium, as indicated by the horizontal lines on the chart.

-Figure 2.2 focuses on the average infection levels among VIPs, encompassing leaders, health personnel, and security forces, in each group.
-Until mid-February, infections were infrequent in both groups.
-However, from mid-February to early April, infections surged in both groups.
-From early April onward, countries with low infection counts reported minimal VIP infections, while Panel B countries maintained a moderated, yet persistent trend.
-This discrepancy may be attributed to the stringent restrictions in countries with lower infection rates, which curbed virus transmission to VIPs.
+Figure 2.2 focuses on the average infection levels among VIPs (leaders, health personnel, and security forces) in each group.
+In both groups of countries, infections were infrequent until mid-February but surged from mid-February to early April.
+From early April onward, countries with low infection counts reported minimal VIP infections; Panel B countries maintained a moderate, yet persistent trend.
+This discrepancy may be attributed to the stringent restrictions in countries with lower infection rates, which curbed transmission of the virus to VIPs.

-Figure 2.3 examines variations in public responsiveness to government directives.
-Public behavior oscillated between initial compliance, a subsequent weakening of compliance, and a return to stricter adherence.
-Extended periods of compliance corresponded to lower infection rates.
-Notably, compliance eroded to a lesser extent in countries with low infection counts (from mid-March to early April) compared to their high-infection counterparts (from early February to mid-May).
-These findings, in conjunction with the observations in Figure 2.2, suggest that in high-infection countries, responsibility for virus transmission can be attributed to both governments and the general public.
+Figure 2.3 shows variations in public responsiveness to government directives.
+Public behavior oscillated between initial compliance, a subsequent weakening of compliance, and a return to stricter adherence to directives.
+Extended periods of compliance corresponded to lower infection rates, with compliance eroding to a lesser extent in countries with low infection counts (from mid-March to early April) compared to their high-infection counterparts (from early February to mid-May).
+These findings, in conjunction with the observations in Figure 2.2, suggest that, in high-infection countries, responsibility for virus transmission can be attributed both to governments and to the general public.